-We can’t do anything about the sweltering summer temperatures (boo!), but we can offer tips for keeping baby cool, calm and collected through the dog days of summer (yay!).
-Here are some of our favorite ways to beat the heat with baby.
+We can’t do anything about the sweltering summer temperatures (boo!), but we can offer tips for keeping kids cool, calm and collected through the dog days of summer (yay!).
+Here are some of our favorite ways to beat the heat.
 And the best part?
 You can do all of them without breaking a sweat.
 (Sorry, we had to.)

 photo: dhanelle via Pixabay

-If you’re planning to log a lot of hours in the sun with your mini-me (hello, beach trip!), you’ll need to keep an arsenal of sunscreen at the ready.
+If you’re planning to log a lot of hours in the sun with your mini-me, you’ll need to keep an arsenal of baby-friendly sunscreen at the ready.
 Our top pick: Honest Mineral Sunscreen.
 The zinc oxide-based formula is rated at SPF 50+, and because it’s made with shea butter and coconut oil and without chemicals, parabens, fragrance or dyes, it’s gentle enough for baby.
 (Find more of our sunscreen recommendations here: The Best Baby Sunscreens.)

 To keep baby from feeling hot and bothered this summer, ditch the polyester duds and look to breathable fabrics made from natural fibers.
 Cotton is a classic pick, but bamboo is taking the children’s textile market by storm for good reason.
 Not only is it soft and breathable, it absorbs up to three times its own weight to help wick away sweat from babyies’ skin, keeping them cool and dry.
 (It’s a great choice for bed sheets, too!)

 Keeping baby hydrated is important year-round but even more crucial when the mercury starts to rise.
 Offer baby liquids frequently, especially when you’re out and about, to ward off dehydration.
 Keep liquids cool by popping bottles or sippy cups into a small insulated bag with an ice pack when you head outdoors.
 Planning a longer outing?
 Freeze liquids before you leave and you’ll have an icy drink to enjoy.